 - Published author and pioneer for environmental crime research

 - More than 15 years teaching criminal justice with Utica University

 - B.S. in Psychology from the College of New Jersey

 - M.A. in Criminal Justice from Rutgers University

 - Ph.D. in Criminal Justice from Rutgers University

 - Rebovich, D. (2015) Dangerous Ground: The World of Hazardous Waste Crime.
 Piscataway, New Jersey: Transaction Publishers.

 - Rebovich, D. (Principal Investigator), Byrne, J. (Research Coordinator), Et al. (2015) Hiding in Plain Sight?
 A Nationwide Study of the Use of Identity Manipulation by Registered Sex Offenders.
 Utica, New York: Utica University.

 Advancing your life and career with an online degree comes with lots of questions, and we want to ensure your search for answers is effortless.
 If you have a question we haven’t covered, call (866) 295-3106 to speak with an enrollment counselor.

-We are also the first college in the nation to become an education partner with the preeminent association for financial crime specialists—Association of Certified Anti-Money Laundering Specialists (ACAMS).
+We are also the first university in the nation to become an education partner with the preeminent association for financial crime specialists—Association of Certified Anti-Money Laundering Specialists (ACAMS).
 As such, the curriculum will also support your preparation for the CAMS certification exam.